-Ray Cheng heads up marketing at Convene, and he recently had his team start sharing gratitude with team members during their weekly planning meetings.
+Ray Cheng of Convene, and he recently had his team start sharing gratitude with team members during their weekly planning meetings.
 “Growing up in Catholic school, I learned very early on that a simple thank you goes a long way towards being a respectable human being,” says Cheng.
 “At Convene, I’ve learned that a thoughtful expression of gratitude goes an even longer way towards building a great culture.
 Our team has adopted the practice of weekly gratitude not only as a better means to reflect on who has helped us become more productive and successful, but also a way for us to remind ourselves that we are all players a team sport.”

 If you’re up for it, employee recognition can also take place on a bigger scale.
 Try offering some surprise swag to an employee who goes above and beyond, or featuring team members who are crushing it on your company Instagram.
 Not only will this make your brand more human, it will help your employees feel like they’re part of a team that truly cares about them.
 (Hootsuite does a great job of this.)